iiNet NBN12 Liimitless 24 Month

 A Wireless Serving Area (WSA) consists of a group of Wireless Sites (or towers) serviced by a common Fibre Access Node (FAN).

-A Wireless Site, sometimes referred to as being a Wireless Serving Area Module (WSAM), is the area serviced by a single nbn Fixed Wireless tower.
+A Wireless Site, sometimes referred to as a Wireless Serving Area Module (WSAM), is the area serviced by a single NBN Fixed Wireless tower.

 Connectivity Service Area

 A Connectivity Service Area (CSA) is typically the area serviced by a single Point of Interconnect, except for Interim CSAs.
 Interim CSAs typically share a similar geographical footprint to its permanent counterpart but are designated to an interim Point of Interconnect.

 A Point of Interconnect (POI) is one of 121 sites around Australia where Retail Service Provider (ISPs, or phone providers) connect their network to the NBN network to service end-users.

 A Fibre Access Node (FAN) is typically a facility (normally in Telstra exchanges) that houses active equipment to serve a Fixed-Line Serving Area and/or Wireless Serving Area.
 They connect up to a POI to provide retail services to end users.